amigan/stillbox/README.md

 # stillbox

-A Rust scanner call server, with the Calls webapp.
+A Golang scanner call server, with the Calls webapp.